Eikonoklastes: Themes

 Milton argues that in all monarchical governments there is potential for enslaving the population, which was an argument he previously relied on in his The Tenure of Kings and Magistrates.
 Milton's view of freedom was not limited to just having the right to property, but to be free from the potential of arbitrary domination by a monarch.
 Monarchy was not the only subject of importance to Milton within Eikonoklastes; Milton also defended presbyterian and republican principles, claiming that reformation cannot accept episcopal or monarchical control.
-Instead, a presbyterian based religion was the only proper type of religion.
+Instead, a presbyterian-based religion was the only proper type of religion.
 To John Shawcross, Milton's experience while writing the piece, along with the two Defences "supplied the experience with the world, that dark world and wide, that seems to have been needed for Milton to move beyond the defiant to degrees of understanding, if not acceptance, of humankind."

 Starting in 1649, Milton began to connect his various prose publications with the plan of a future epic to be composed, and Eikonoklastes was one such work.
-As such, there are multiple parallels between the actions of Charles I monarchy and Satan's rule in hell found within Paradise Lost.
-The description of a rise of an antichristian monarchs near the end of Eikonoklastes declares that such individuals rely on an ambiguous language to gain power.
+As such, there are multiple parallels between the actions of Charles I's monarchy and Satan's rule in hell found within Paradise Lost.
+The description of a rise of antichristian monarchs near the end of Eikonoklastes declares that such individuals rely on an ambiguous language to gain power.
 Likewise, Milton's Satan relies on the same kind of rhetoric.
 Likewise, the deviant followers of Charles I are connected to demons in hell who drink and blaspheme.